This marketing tool in Tmall is the antidote for budget cuts and falling demand (and it’s FREE to use)

 This is significant because it mirrors the way people buy things in China.
 Business is a personal matter and solid partnerships last a lifetime.
 No chat bot can replace the care that goes into 1 on 1 conversations (at least not yet.)

-5. Then why is it so underutilized for re-engaging customers?
+5. Then why is it so under-utilised for re-engaging customers?

 Re-engaging through Wangwang is a lot of hard work.
 It’s hard to come up with a content marketing campaign that’s highly relevant to past customers.
 It’s hard to find good copywriters that can make the customers feel understood.
 The content marketing strategy needs to be built around the customer’s needs and interests, not around the product offering.